mozilla/fx-private-relay/docs/translations.md

 The stage and production deployments use similar load balancers.
 These set a `X-Client-Region` header based on the visitor's IP address.
 There is no way for a user to override this region selection.
-A tester can use a [VPN][moz-vpn] to change their IP address and their detected region.
+A tester can use a [VPN][] to change their IP address and their detected region.

 The `X-Client-Region` header is sometimes missing.
 In stage and production, some IP addresses do not have a clear region.
 The development deployment does not have the